Prudhoe: Geography

+Climate

 Industry

 Prudhoe was once a coal mining town.
 There is still evidence of the old coal mine at West Wylam, signified by a miner's cart when driving into Castlefields up Cockshot Dean.
+The cart was found in brambles nearby by a former mine employee.
+This was the site of West Wylam Colliery.
+The main drift entrance of the colliery is buried under the modern road.

 The town has an industrial estate, called Low Prudhoe that lies alongside the A695 road, which now bypasses the town to the north.
 There are a few factories and several smaller businesses straddling the side of this road.